-There are 4 common architectural implementations of firewalls widely in use.
-They are – screened host firewalls, packet filtering routers,screened subnet firewalls and dual-homed firewalls.
-Let’s understand each one of them in details –
+There are four common architectural implementations of firewalls widely in use.
+They are packet filtering routers, screened host firewalls, dual-homed firewalls and screened subnet firewalls.
+Let’s understand each one of them in detail.

-- Packet filtering routers – Most of the organizations have a router as the interface to the Internet.
+Most of organizations have a router as the interface to the Internet.
 This router is placed at the perimeter between the organization‘s internal networks and the internet service provider.
 These routers can be configured to accept or reject the packets as per the rule of the organization.
 This is one of the simple and effective ways to lower down the organization‘s risk from the internet.

 The length and the complexity of the rule sets implemented to filter the packets can grow and degrade network performance.
 Also, it suffers from a lack of auditing and strong authentication mechanisms.

-- Screened Host Firewalls – This firewall combines a packet filtering router with a discrete firewall such as an application proxy server.
+This firewall combines a packet-filtering router with a discrete firewall such as an application proxy server.
 In this approach, the router screens the packet before entering the internal network and minimizes the traffic and network load on the internal proxy.
 The application proxy inspects application layer protocol such as HTTP or HTTPS and performs the proxy services.
 This separate host is called a bastion host and can be a rich target for external attacks, thus it should be thoroughly secured.

 The bastion host stores copies of the internal documents, making it a promising target to the attackers.
-Bastion host is also commonly referred to as the Sacrificial Host.
+A bastion host is also commonly referred to as the Sacrificial Host.

 This configuration requires the attacker to hack and compromise two separate systems, before accessing the internal data.
 In this way, the bastion host and router protects the data and is more effective and secure implementation.

-- Dual-Homed Host Firewalls – This architecture is a more complex implementation of screened host firewalls.
-In this architectural approach the bastion host accommodates two NICs (Network Interface Cards) in the bastion host configuration.
+This architecture is a more complex implementation of screened host firewalls.
+In this architectural approach, the bastion host accommodates two NICs (Network Interface Cards) in the bastion host configuration.
 One of the NIC is connected to the external network, and the other one is connected to the internal network thus providing an additional layer of protection.

 This architecture often makes use of Network Address Translation (NATs).
 NAT is a method of mapping external IP addresses to internal IP addresses, thus forming a barrier to intrusion from external attackers.

-- Screened Subnet Firewalls (with DMZ) – Of all the architecture available, Screened Subnet Firewall is widely used and implemented in Corporate Network.
-Screened Subnet Firewalls as the name suggests make use of DMZ and is a combination of dual-homed gateways and screened host firewalls.
+Of all the architecture available, Screened Subnet Firewall is widely used and implemented in corporate networks.
+Screened Subnet Firewalls as the name suggests make use of DMZ and are a combination of dual-homed gateways and screened host firewalls.

-In a screened subnet firewall setup, the network architecture has three components and setup is as follows –
+In a screened subnet firewall setup, the network architecture has three components and the setup is as follows:

-1) 1st component – This component acts as a public interface and it connects to the Internet.
+- 1st component: This component acts as a public interface and connects to the Internet.

-2) 2nd component – This component is a middle zone called a demilitarized zone.
-It acts as a buffer between 1st and 3rd component.
+- 2nd component: This component is a middle zone called a demilitarized zone.
+It acts as a buffer between 1st and 3rd components.

-3) 3rd component – The system in this component connects to an intranet or other local architecture.
+- 3rd component: The system in this component connects to an intranet or other local architecture.